Bamigbola123/Bamigbola123/README.md

 - 👋 Hi, I’m Erioluwa Bamigbola
-- 👀 I’m interested in Software development, and product and program management
+- 👀 I have a good grasp of the concept of programming.
+- I can code in different languages
-- 🌱 I’m currently learning react.js
+- 🌱
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫

 <!---
 Bamigbola123/Bamigbola123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.